Constraining A String Gauge Field by Galaxy Rotation Curves and Perihelion Precession of Planets: Galaxy rotation curve

-For the purpose of data fitting we only need to retain a component of the tensor gauge field which is perpendicular to the galactic plane of the spiral galaxies.
-We denote the strength of this gauge field by $H$, which together with the ``charge-mass'' ratio, forms the {{\it only}} free parameter of this model, denoted by $\Omega \equiv \frac{Q}{m} H$.
-This is to be contrasted with the three free parameters one needs in the dark matter model using the celebrated Navarro-Frenk-White profile~\cite{NFW} for an iso-thermal and isotropic dark matter distribution, $r_{s}$ (the characteristic radius of the dark matter distribution), $\sigma_{0}$ (the central density), and $\alpha$ (the steepness parameter).
+For the purpose of the data fitting in this paper we only need to retain a component of the tensor gauge field which is perpendicular to the galactic plane of the spiral galaxies~\footnote{ In a refinement of the model we let this string gauge field be generated by the rotating stellar matter, and gases, itself.
+The profile of the string gravimagnetic field generated by a rotating disk of stellar matters is the same as the magnetic field profile generated by an electrically charged disk.}.
+We denote the strength of this gauge field by $H$.
+Together with the ``charge-mass'' ratio, it forms the {{\it only}} free parameter of this model, denoted by $\Omega \equiv \frac{Q}{m} H$.
+This is to be contrasted with the three free parameters one needs in the dark matter model using the celebrated Navarro--Frenk--White (NFW) profile~\citep{NFW} for an iso-thermal and isotropic dark matter distribution, $r_{s}$ (the characteristic radius of the dark matter distribution), $\sigma_{0}$ (the central density), and $\alpha$ (the steepness parameter).
 A general profile with a free parameter $\alpha$ is used because of the need to fit rotation curves from dwarf galaxies as well as galaxies with a varied surface brightness, from high surface brightness to low surface brightness.

-The simplistic property of the string model is, in fact, a favoured approach from the string theory point of view, because the coupling of the field to matter has universal strength, i.e. all matter is charged, rather than neutral.
+The simplistic property of the string model is, in fact, a favoured approach from the string theory point of view, because the coupling of the field to matter has a universal strength, i.e. all matter is charged, rather than neutral.
 Therefore if all matter is indeed made up of fundamental strings and hence couples universally to the tensor gauge field, $H$, each star in a galaxy will then execute the circular motion in concentric landau orbits on the galactic plane.
-Effectively there is an additional Lorentz force term in the equation of motion for a test star:
+Effectively there is an additional Lorentz force term in the equation of motion for a test star, the sum of the usual gravitational force and an additional Lorentz force term due to $H$:

-where the field, $H$, is generated by the rotating stellar matter and the halo of gases alike.